How To Make A Mixtape & Get Hired As A DJ – DJ City 2024 Guide

 Study The Pros

-In a constantly evolving industry, it’s important to study the biggest names and the current trends.
+In a constantly evolving industry, it’s important to study the biggest names and current trends.
 Not only will this ensure you’re constantly developing your skill set as a DJ.
 But you’ll also be ahead of the curve when it comes to trending techniques and tricks.

 Plan Your Mixtape

-Above all, be intentional with your planning, and make sure every song earns its place on in your mixtape for a reason!
+Above all, be intentional with your planning, and make sure every song earns its place in your mixtape for a reason!

 Transitions